crisson/quickrest/README.md

     npm install quickrest --save

-If you're indifferent to the http and Promise libraries used, this lib will attempt to use `superagent` and `es6-promise`, respectively.
-These libraries are considered peer dependencies, so it's your responsibility to install them alongside this lib.
+The `Promise` library used is considered a peer dependencies, so it's your responsibility to install it alongside this lib.

 ```
 npm install --save es6-promise superagent